gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

     ```bash
     azsphere tenant list
     ```

 2. Select the default Azure Sphere Tenant

+    **Skip this step if there was only one tenant listed in the previous step.**

-	**If** there is more than one tenant listed then you need to set the default tenant.
+	If there is more than one tenant listed then you need to set the default tenant.
+You need to copy the ID from the ```azsphere tenant list``` command you ran in the previous step.
 Run

     ```bash
     azsphere tenant select -i <Tenant ID>